Skip to main content

 He begins to talk about how the patient’s old girlfriend has moved on with her life – while he sits on the sidelines and will not even date.
 The therapist does this to help jolt the patient and remind him that, while he pines away for his former girlfriend, he is missing a valuable opportunity to date and eventually meet that special someone that he will marry.
 In one meeting, the patient finally gets what his therapist has been saying – and the goal of rational emotive behavioral therapy has been achieved.

-Dialectic Behavioral Therapy (DBT)
+Dialectical Behavioral Therapy (DBT)

-Dialectic behavioral therapy (DBT) is a therapy system that treats people with borderline personality disorder (BPD).
+Dialectical behavioral therapy (DBT) is a therapy system that treats people with borderline personality disorder (BPD).
 While dialectical therapy involves cognitive behavioral techniques, it also includes some elements of Buddhist meditation, one of which is mind awareness.

 DBT was first discovered by Marsha M. Linehan, a researcher in psychology at the University of Washington.
 Linehan found that dialectics were a positive form of dialogue exchange between therapist and patient.
 She learned, through discussions with her patients (who seemed to have personality disorders or something close to them), that she could help patients by showing them moments in which their judgments accurately reflected reality.

 In each session, Marsha would show patients that some of their views rightly reflected reality, while others were distorted or twisted.
-Through an affirmation of ‘stay and change’ with her clients, she was able to reach many who were on the verge of losing themselves – and helped bring them back to reality (with their co-operation and self-determination).
+Through an affirmation of ‘stay and change’ with her clients, she was able to reach many who were on the verge of losing themselves – and helped bring them back to reality (with their cooperation and self-determination).

 Conclusion

-When someone is undergoing CBT techniques, the goal of the cognitive therapist is to move the patient into a more positive direction.
+When someone is undergoing CBT techniques, the goal of the cognitive therapist is to move the patient in a more positive direction.
 CBT techniques are used for the sole purpose of helping redirect the thought processes of scared, frightened, or mentally disoriented individuals whose view of reality differs from reality’s true form.
-Patients often go to therapists believing that the cure is in the mind of the therapist; surprisingly, therapists are showing patients that the cure is within.
-With a little encouragement, patients have all they need to face their reality – as it is.

 Comments